 Another thing people often forget to research is the shape of your curling iron or wand’s barrel.
 Different shapes mean different styling results, so make sure you know what kind of look you want your product to give you.
 For instance, if you pick a wand with a small end and wide base (also referred to as cone-shaped), you can get anything from big, romantic curls to beachy waves.
 If you choose a straight barrel, which is what most products have, your curls will all look fairly similar.
 That’s not necessarily a bad thing, especially if you’re going for a bit of a coiled appearance.
 Pearl barrels look pretty bizarre at first glance, but they’ll give you the most effortless, natural look.
 If you don’t want people to know you’re using a curling iron to achieve your wild locks, then that’s the shape you’ll want to track down.

 You can also curl your hair with a flat iron if you’re not willing to invest in a curling iron.
 However, the use of a straightener does make the process of curling a bit more difficult, and it’s harder to control how your ringlets turn out.
 If you’re really looking to produce some quality curls, most professionals would probably recommend that you invest in a tool made specifically for crafting classic curls.
+And the video below show the process of curling your hair.

 As you can see, there are many different brands to peruse while you’re selecting your newest curling accessory.
 Some charge hundreds of dollars while others keep their prices much lower.
 So, which brands should you be shopping to ensure that you’re sticking to your price range and purchasing something that will hold up over many curling sessions?